The need for a Dedicated Graphics Card for Android App Development

 So, if you want to take advantage of hardware acceleration, then you might need it!

 Consider Scenario B

-You are developing a simple android app which doesn't need any graphics or isn't much graphics hungry, and then you don't need a dedicated GPU at all to develop and compile that app.
+You are developing a simple android app that doesn’t need any graphics or isn’t much graphics hungry.
+Then you don’t need a dedicated GPU at all to develop and compile that app.

 Generally we don’t need a dedicated GPU to even compile an android app or game.
 Its only at the time of making and testing while in the development that we might require.

-On general term basis if you have a good processor you won't find any significant difference in the development of Android apps.
+On a general term basis, if you have a good processor, you won’t find any significant difference in the development of Android apps.

 Briefly, if you are using an emulator, it will get better performance if you have a dedicated GPU.